pgoshulak/battleship/README.md

 - leaderboard for highscore tracking

 ## Dev notes
 The game engine is a custom-built Finite State Machine with automatic and user-triggered transitions.
 The complete FSM can be rendered in chart format by running `node write-chart.js` and opening `statemap.md` in a [mermaid](https://mermaidjs.github.io/)-compatible viewer.
+See below for a recent SVG version of the state map.

 The game engine interfaces with a data store loosely based on Vue.js's [Vuex](https://github.com/vuejs/vuex) state management system.